 Palestine - Among the viewing areas around Palestine is the well-known Davey Dogwood Park.

 Fall foliage nearing peak color at the Hollytree Country Club in Tyler Texas (TylerTexasOnline staff photo)

 Fall colors at FRESH by Brookshire's on Old Jacksonville Highway in Tyler (TylerTexasOnline staff photo)

-Fall foliage on FM 2868 just west of Tyler near Flint (TylerTexasOnline staff photo)
+Scenic view of fall foliage along FM 2868 just west of Tyler near Flint (TylerTexasOnline staff photo)

 Fall colors on Old Bullard Road, CR 122, just south of Toll 49 in Tyler Texas (TylerTexasOnline staff photo)

-Fall colors on Saline Creek Road just west of Gresham, near Tyler - (TylerTexasOnline staff photo)
+Fall scene on Saline Creek Road just west of Gresham, near Tyler (TylerTexasOnline staff photo)